Heatmap¶

 Sub-chart subtitles¶

-We can name each chart by adding the subtitle attribute to each chart.
+We can name each chart by passing a list of subtitles to the subtitle argument.

 figure = Heatmap(